 - 4 Tbsp peanut sauce

-- Preheat oven to 350 degrees F (176 C) and lightly spray a baking sheet with non-stick spray or brush with oil.
-Add sweet potatoes and toss with 1 Tbsp sesame oil.
+Preheat oven to 350 degrees F (176 C) and lightly spray a baking sheet with non-stick spray or brush with oil.
+Add sweet potatoes and toss with half of sesame oil (1 Tbsp as original recipe is written // adjust if altering batch size).
 Line in a single layer and cook for 20-25 minutes or until softened and slightly browned.

-- In the meantime, prepare peanut sauce (follow link for instructions), and saute garlic, green onions and baby bok choy in 1 Tbsp sesame oil + soy sauce, until soft.
+In the meantime, prepare peanut sauce (follow link for instructions), and saute garlic, green onions and baby bok choy in remaining sesame oil + the soy sauce, until soft.
 Set aside.